 It’s a question that existential philosopher and bon vivant Albert Camus considered the only serious question in philosophy.

 It certainly gets to the nub of the matter.
-Victor Frankl believed that much of the mental torment of modernity comes down to struggles with the meaning of our lives.
+Viktor Frankl believed that much of the mental torment of modernity comes down to struggles with the meaning of our lives.

 I’m conflicted.
 Perhaps part of the existential angst is that we think about these things too much.
 Nevertheless, I think occasional serious contemplation of this question is an excellent way of focusing the mind on the few allotted hours of life ahead of us.